Waqas-Abbasi/url-shortner/README.md

-Url Shortner Built with Distributed Technologies.
+Url Shortener Built with Distributed Technologies.

 System Design:
 ![System Design](https://i.imgur.com/H2OqQIy.png)

 - Redis - Used for Caching Short URLs mapped to Long URLs (Useful for when someone opens a Short URL)

 - Zookeeper - Used for generating Unique Counters for Base62 Algorithm.
-Each instance of URL-Shortner-Service recieves an ID range of 100,000
+Each instance of URL-Shortener-Service recieves an ID range of 100,000

 - Cassandra Schema:
 ![Cassandra Schema](https://i.imgur.com/TwwC7YC.png)